papertrail/remote_syslog/README.md

 Run multiple instances to support more than one message-specific file format or to specify unique syslog hostnames.

-To do that, provide an alternate PID filename as a command-line option to the additional instance(s).
+To do that, provide an alternate PID path as a command-line option to the additional instance(s).
 For example:

-    --pid-file remote_syslog_2.pid
+    --pid-file /var/run/remote_syslog_2.pid

 ### Parse fields from log messages